YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2020/20201224-while-you-were-sleeping-2017.md

 type = "TVSeries"

 [semweb.review]
-snippet = "Watching 「While You Were Sleeping」 made me feel again what it is to truly fall in love.
+snippet = "Watching 《While You Were Sleeping》 made me feel again what it is to truly fall in love.
 It was lovely, touching, and memorable, a drama I would repeatedly watch and a relationship anyone would die for." rating = "9.00"

 # If different from our website